Metro United Way's 100th Anniversary Timeline

 The Falls of the Ohio was granted status as a Federal conservation area in 1981.

-In 1981 Metro United Way sold its historic building on Main Street to Farm Credit Bank and purchased its current home at 334 East Broadway from local philanthropist Jane Morton Norton.
+In 1981, Metro United Way sold its historic building on Market Street to Farm Credit Bank and purchased its current home at 334 East Broadway from local philanthropist Jane Morton Norton.
 This historic building, built in 1917, was formerly known as "House Beautiful", the Baptist Women's Missionary Union.
 Its immediate past owner was WAVE TV, who had covered the stain glassed Gothic windows in front and earned a critic's description as "the toaster cover look".

 The organization grew to include Oldham and Hardin counties in Kentucky in 1986, and Harrison County, Indiana, in 1987.